One-hit wonders of the 2000s

 'Bad Day' by Daniel Powter (2005)

-During the fifth season of "American Idol," Daniel Powter's "Bad Day" was the song that played in the background when a contestant was voted off the competition show.
+During the fifth season of "American Idol," Daniel Powter's "Bad Day" was the song played in the background when a contestant was voted off the competition show.
 This contributed to its success, holding the #1 spot on the Billboard Hot 100 for five weeks.
 Although Powter has continued making music, releasing an album with Warner Music in 2018, "Bad Day" remains his most memorable hit.

 'Laffy Taffy' by D4L (2005)